Information

 HOMESICKNESS ABROAD

-• If your student appears to be having difficulties adjusting to new surroundings, please let us know.
-Often, we are able to provide a different perspective on the situation or arrange for appropriate intervention
+• If your child appears to be having difficulties adjusting to new surroundings, please let us know.
+Often, we can provide a different perspective on the situation or arrange for appropriate intervention.

-• Do not encourage your student to come home or ‘feed’ their depression.
-Encourage him or her to continue to remain involved; in many cases the problem your student calls you about solves itself within 24 hours.
-Resist your initial urge to fly over and save the day
+• Do not encourage your child to come home or ‘feed’ their depression.
+Encourage them to remain involved; in many cases, the problem your child calls you about solves itself within 24 hours.
+Resist your initial urge to fly over and save the day.

-• Encourage your student to seek out the people necessary to help resolve the problem and let your student take the lead in doing so
+• Encourage your child to seek out the people necessary to help resolve the problem, and let them take the lead in doing so.

-• Ask your student to call you back within the next 24 hours.
-Usually by that time he or she is feeling better and problems are solved – but your student will often forget to call and tell you that part!
+• Ask them to call you back within the next 24 hours.
+Usually by that time they are feeling better and problems are solved – but your child will often forget to call and tell you that part!

 PERCEIVED VS. REAL EMERGENCIES